heyx3/GPUNoiseForUnity/README.md

 * On the far left is a section for choosing nodes to place down in the graph.
 * To the right of that is a set of options for the graph, and for loading/creating other ones.
 * On the top of this "options" section is the specific graph file being edited.
 This dropdown box lists all the .gpug files in your Unity project.
-* Below the "New Graph", "Save Changes", and "Discard Changes" buttons are the "hash" functions.
-The basis for all random noise is a function for hashing coordaintes into a pseudo-random value between 0 and 1.
-You may customize the hash for 1D, 2D, and 3D coordinates if you wish.
-* Below the hash functions is the preview window, which shows what would happen if you rendered your noise graph to a 2D texture.
+* Below the "New Graph", "Save Changes", and "Discard Changes" buttons is the preview window, which shows what would happen if you rendered your noise graph to a 2D texture.
 You can check the "Auto-Update Preview" box to automatically update the preview every time the graph is edited.
-* On the right side of the window, separated by a solid black bar, is the graph area.
+* On the right side of the window, is the graph area.
 This displays all your nodes.
 The right-most node, "Output", represents the final output of the graph.
 You can right-click and drag to pan the area.

 In order to add a new node, click the button for the node you want to place, then left-click in the graph to place it.
 Right-click in the graph to cancel.
 A node's inputs are on the left side, and its output is on the right side.
 Note that some nodes have no inputs at all.
 Each input to a node is either the output of a different node or a constant value entered in a text box.